List of radio stations in the United Kingdom: Former community radio stations

-RSL stations
+Restricted service licence stations

-Temporary Restricted Service Licence stations are licensed by Ofcom and broadcast for up to 28 days.
+Temporary restricted service licence (RSL) stations are licensed by Ofcom and broadcast for up to 28 days.
 RSLs are used for a number of purposes including coverage of events and festivals, trial broadcasts by groups aiming to launch a full-time service, student radio and training projects and religious festivals including the Sikh festival Vaisakhi, the Muslim month of Ramadan, Jehovah's Witness conventions and Christian events such as Easter and Christmas.

 The following list is a small selection of regular RSL stations which have been set up to cover various festivals and events across the UK: